henrik/styleguide/README.markdown

 # Any language

-## Prefer obvious code to comments.

-Before writing a comment, see if you can rename or extract so the comment is no longer needed.

 ## Interface comments go outside; implementation comments go inside.

 A comment that helps you use the interface goes outside: